kaifishr/kaifishr.github.io/_posts/2021-01-21-layer-wise-relevance-propagation.md

 ### Flattening

 The flattening operation connects the convolutional part with the fully connected part of the network.
-Since this operation consists only of reshaping the data, the backward pass also only consists of reshaping the relevance scores back from a vector representation into the form of feature maps.
+Since this operation consists only of reshaping the last feature maps, the backward pass also only consists of reshaping the relevance scores back from a vector representation into the form of feature maps.

 ```python
     def relprop_flatten(self, x, r):